 My series of patients was reported in Plastic and Reconstructive Surgery, the top academic journal for board-certified plastic surgeons and the official journal of the American Society of Plastic Surgery.
 Patients did beautifully, even when they were high risk, including previous surgery, previous radiation, large breasts and droopy breasts.
 Importantly the cosmetic results were outstanding.
 Click the article to read it.

 If you have been diagnosed with breast cancer or at high risk for breast cancer (i.e..
 BRCA gene positive) and are considering mastectomy as part of your treatment, ask your surgeon about having a Zenn Delay.
-Email Dr. Zenn’s nurse Jo Ann at Joann@zennplasticsurgery.com to schedule your consultation with Dr. Zenn or reach me directly at the number or address below.
+For more information or to schedule a consultation, call (919) 335-9013 or email email@example.com.

 Dr. Zenn lectures about his Zenn Delay technique to surgeons from around the world at an international conference in Mumbai, India.